petterh/textedit/docs/Chapter-19-Meanwhile-in-the-Background.md

 ## Starting Threads

 The Win32 API gives you the **CreateThread** function.
 You should never use this function directly if you make calls to the C runtime library from multiple threads.
-Instead, you should use the CRT functions **{"_beginthread"}** or **{"_beginthreadex"}**.
+Instead, you should use the CRT functions **`_beginthread`** or **`_beginthreadex`**.
 This allocates resources for the CRT on a per-thread basis, ensuring that different threads don’t trample each other’s data.
 The **strtok** function is a good example of a problem function: Since it must retain state between invocations, each thread needs its own storage for this.

 In TextEdit, this is wrapped in **beginThread** and **endThread**, defined in threads.h.